stuartemiddleton/uos_clpsych/README.md

 + [fastText embedding vectors](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip)

 # Preparing dataset
 The dataset provided by the CLPsych organiser cannot be shared.
 To get the dataset, you can communicate with the [CLPsych organiser](https://clpsych.org/).
 The dataset consist of two types a .csv and .json files.
 Each CSV file contains user posts (with time, user-id, posts labels) in a particular timeline and the filename as the timeline ID.
 Each JSON consist of user-id, timelines, and user-risk label and the filename as the user ID.
 We prepare a single CSV file containing both the informations (i.e. JSON and CSV files).
-The following structure of the CSV file is how we prepared to train our model.
+The following is the structure how we prepared for the CSV file to train and test our model.

 | Timeline_ID | User_ID | User_risk | Content | Post_ID | Post_label |